-From the above results, it can be observed that majority of the respondents were aware of WhatsApp, Kisan Rath and YouTube, out of which majority of them use Whatsapp and Kisan Rath application.
+From the above results, it can be observed that majority of the respondents were aware of WhatsApp, Kisan Rath and YouTube, out of which majority of them use Whatspp and Kisan Rath application.
 This may be due to the reason that these applications are very easy to use and the farmers can share the queries related agriculture and receive the information immediately and can also connect friends and relatives fast.
 Kisan Rath helped them to find market for their produce.
 Most of the farmers were educated from high school to graduation and also had medium to large income level.
 Thus, they may afford android mobile phones for browsing through these apps.
 The reason might also be the applications like LinkedIn have been used for business purpose and very least number of respondents had business as their main occupation.
 WhatsApp is the first ever android mobile application endeavored by rural people in India and they mostly used it for messaging (Jain and Sanghi, 2016).
 The above findings are on par with the findings of Thakur (2017) and Deepshika (2021).

 3.1.2 Distribution of respondents according to the frequency of use of social media for agricultural information

-The data concerned to the Table 2 depicts the overall frequency of use of social media and it can be inferred that nearly half (49.16 %) of the respondents belonged to medium level of frequency of use of social media followed by high (31.66 %) and low (19.16 %), respectively.
+The data concerned to the Table 2 depicts the overall frequency of use of social media and it can be inferred that nearly half (49.16 %) of the respondents belonged to medium level of frequency of social media followed by high (31.66 %) and low (19.16 %), respectively.

 Table 2: Distribution of respondents on the basis of overall frequency of use of social media